 Three categories of licenses are issues in every state as given below –

-Ø Class A – GWVR (gross vehicle weight rating) should be greater than or equal to 26,001 pounds with the GWVR of towed vehicle exceeding 10,000 pounds.
+Ø Class A – GWVR (gross vehicle weight rating) should be greater than or equal to 26,001 pounds with the GWVR of a towed vehicle exceeding 10,000 pounds.

 Ø Class C – Vehicle falling in neither Class A nor B and used for transportation of 16 or more passengers or for transportation of hazardous materials.